 (Modern Survival.org) – Accidents and injuries are an unfortunate reality in the world of survival.
-No matter how prepared a person is, an unexpected emergency can hit out of nowhere like a runaway semi.
-This is exactly why knowing how to treat an injury, such as a broken arm, is a vital skill for survivalists to develop.
-The ability to treat broken bones can mean the difference between making it out of a bad situation alive, or succumbing to the elements.
+No matter how prepared a person is, an emergency can hit out of nowhere like a runaway semi.
+This is precisely why knowing how to treat an injury like a broken arm is a vital skill for survivalists to develop.
+The ability to treat broken bones can mean the difference between making it out of a bad situation alive or succumbing to the elements.

 In the following video from America’s Navy, Jacob Strong demonstrates how to treat a broken arm:

-As Jacob explains, a broken arm will need to be placed in a splint to keep it from moving.
+As Jacob explains, a broken arm must be placed in a splint to keep it from moving.
 The bones within the arm can cause more damage if they’re allowed to move.

-To begin the process of splinting the arm, locate two long, hard objects that can be used to stabilize the wound.
+To begin splinting the arm, locate two long, hard objects that can be used to stabilize the wound.
 In the video, Strong uses thick sticks for this purpose.